 Our Health Service is fortunate to have a very dedicated group of volunteers who assist in a range of roles and offer that extra bit of help to reassure patients in need.
-Our volunteer activity has been directly affected by the pandemic restrictions, with many of them belonging to identified vulnerable cohorts.
-Towards the end of 2021-22 we saw a number of volunteers return to assist in our Inpatient Unit, Theatre Suite, Aged Care Services, and Outpatient Consulting Suites whilst also supporting external events and initiatives.
+Our volunteer activity has been directly affected by the pandemic restrictions and we are actively engaging with new volunteers.
+During 2022-23 we saw a small number of volunteers return to assist our residents, patients, visitors and staff across the organisation.